planetfederal/workshops/workshops/geoserver/intro/doc/source/index.rst

 The following directories will be found inside of the workshop bundle:

-:file:`doc`
+:file:`workbook`
-  The workshop documentation in HTML format.
+  The workshop step-by-step workbook in HTML format.

 :file:`software`
   The software and applications to be installed during the workshop.